synaptics-astra/doc/linux/index.rst

 Image Sensor Cameras with SL2619
 """"""""""""""""""""""""""""""""

-The SL2619 platform supports a mini ISP which provides basic image processing capabilities such as debayering, color conversion, downscaling, cropping, and white balance.

-Currently, there is no support for 3A functions — Auto Exposure (AE), Auto White Balance (AWB), or Auto Focus (AF).
-Users must manually configure exposure settings for each sensor based on the testing environment.
-Without proper exposure configuration, the output image may appear dark.
+The SL2619 platform supports a mini ISP which supports two parallel data streams, from a single sensor, each with identical processing blocks.
+Each pipeline contain these functional blocks: Demosaic and Colour Space Conversion (CSC), DNS, Resizer and White Balance.
+Both pipelines can output RGB888, YUV420, and Bayer RAW format.

 The default white balance parameters are tuned for typical indoor (room) lighting conditions and may need adjustment depending on the current test environment.
 These ISP settings are applicable only for specific supported sensors.